omurkmr/KotlinPractice/README.md

 # KotlinPractice
-This repo isjust a training project.
+This repo is just a training project.
 Don't take it too serious.
 I am just learning kotlin basics.

 In this project you can found